zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

 The Temporal Inversion Paradox resolves when we understand that branches have separate timelines.
 We do not travel to our past; we access their timeline at chosen points.

-The Three Waves—Gardeners, Law-Bringers, Enlighteners—are not opposing factions but phases of a single mission.
+The Three Waves, Gardeners, Law-Bringers, Enlighteners, are not opposing factions but phases of a single mission.
 Each prepares the ground for the next.
 Each withdraws to allow autonomous growth.

 The ultimate measure of success is not our presence but our absence: